Your financial model is a map for the future

 Planning the future of your company is all fun and games until it comes down to the numbers.
 That moment when you need to take all that talk about how massive your market is or how many deals you have in the pipeline and put pen to paper, or, in this case, fingers to keyboard.
 This is where having some sort of framework to build from is a difference maker.
-Before we get into what that framework is, let’s cover some of the basics.
+So, let’s cover some of the basics of financial modeling.

 We all make assumptions with our business and it’s important to track them and hold ourselves accountable to them.
 The most important thing about these assumptions is to be realistic with them.
 If you are launching a new product or are planning a growth year and you haven’t done it before or haven’t thoroughly tested the market, marking down a ridiculous rate of return would be classified as unrealistic.
 Or saying that the margins on a new product will be 90% when your company has been running at 30% since inception or your margin improvement plan will cut expenses by 50%.
 At some point in our careers, we’ve all seen these outrageous claims, and have maybe even made them ourselves (I’m in both camps).